yetulaxman/awesome-nextflow/test.md

 cd shared_files
 ```

-Let's assume that file *Merged.fasta* is intended for computational use and *ggplot2_3.3.3_Rprogramme.tar.gz* is a software tool needed for analysis.
-As you know the project name, you can share file *Merged.fasta* in scratch folder and *ggplot2_3.3.3_Rprogramme.tar.gz* file in projapple directory.
+Let's assume that file *Merged.fasta* is data file intended for computational use and *ggplot2_3.3.3_Rprogramme.tar.gz* is a software tool needed for analysis.
+You can now share file *Merged.fasta* in scratch folder and *ggplot2_3.3.3_Rprogramme.tar.gz* file in projapple directory.

-2. Share your *ggplot2_3.3.3_Rprogramme.tar.gz* file in *projappl* directory
+3. Share your *ggplot2_3.3.3_Rprogramme.tar.gz* file in *projappl* directory

 ```bash
 cp ggplot2_3.3.3_Rprogramme.tar.gz  /projapple/project_xxxx
 ````

-3. Share *Merged.fasta* file in *scratch* directory
+4. Share *Merged.fasta* file in *scratch* directory
 ```bash
 cp Merged.fasta /scratch/project_xxxx
 ```